Summary:

 The Beta Reef quartz vein follows the regional trend of bedding on a north-northeast to south-southwest strike orientation.
 It has been traced for nearly 2 km on strike and 2.5 km on dip and mined for at least 1.5 km down dip in the area of Beta Mine.

 At the Frankfort Mine, the Bevetts Reef occurs as a concordant to sub-concordant reef.
-The Bevett’s Reef is developed at the interface between the Bevetts quartzite and the overlying Pretoria shales.
+The Bevett's Reef is developed at the interface between the Bevetts quartzite and the overlying Pretoria shales.
 The reef consists of a quartz-carbonate vein, which can vary in thickness from a contact to in excess of 200 cm.
 Evidence of duplex thrusting is present, which may have served to eliminate the reef horizon in some areas and duplicate it into a thick package in other areas.
 Reef mineralogy is comprised of coarse euhedral sulphide crystals.
 These coarse sulphides are predominately pyrite, arsenopyrite and lesser tetrahedrite.
-Massive chalcopyrite is common.
-The mineralisation is commonly banded with barren milky quartz and lesser calcite between the sulphide bands.
+Massive chalcopite is common.

-At CDM, the Rho Reef hosts gold mineralisation and has a general dip direction of 5° to 7° to the west and strikes in a north–south direction.
-The reef occurs approximately 24 m below the base of the Bevett’s unconformity, which marks the end of the dolomite succession and the beginning of the Pretoria Group.
+At CDM, the Rho Reef hosts gold mineralisation and has a general dip direction of 5° to 7º to the west and strikes in a north-south direction.
+The reef occurs approximately 24 m below the base of the Bevett's unconformity, which marks the end of the dolomite succession and the beginning of the Pretoria Group.
 The Rho Reef itself consists of an Upper Rho Reef and a Lower Rho Reef separated on average by 2 m of argillaceous dolomite.
 Below the Lower Rho Reef there is a sill developed approximately 5 m in the footwall ranging from 5 m to 18 m thick.
 A shale band varying from 5cm in the north to 60cm in the south is developed 3 m below the Lower Rho Reef.
 Above the Upper Rho Reef, a unit termed the silver shale is developed 3 m in the hanging wall and is between 50 cm and 100 cm thick.
 Above the silver shale, a hanging wall sill is developed that ranges from 18 m to 22 m thick.
-The Bevett’s conglomerate unconformably overlies this hanging wall sill.

 The resource model is however based on one reef only, referred to as the Rho Reef.
 It is uncertain if the historical sampling captured is the upper or lower reef.

-Another style of mineralisation occurs at the Rietfontein Mine, where the Rietfontein Reef occurs as a crossreef in the basement granites.
+Another style of mineralisation occurs at the Rietfontein Mine, where the Rietfontein Reef occurs as a cross-reef in the basement granites.
 It penetrates the overlying Black Reef Quartzite for a short distance before petering out.
 The granite surrounding the quartz vein is heavily decomposed as a result of the hydrothermal fluids and influx of surface water along the outcrop trace of the quartz vein.
 The sub-vertical hydrothermal quartz vein strikes north-northeast and fills a narrow 1-3 m wide fracture in basement granite.
 The quartz vein has been traced over 16 km on strike and mined for 3 km along its strike length.
 The gold-bearing material and the gold are associated with pyrite and trace arsenopyrite, chalcopyrite and bismuth.
-The vertical vein has been prospected to depths of 400 m by historical drillholes, the only information is annotations on plan.
-The deepest underground development is 320 m below surface.
-There is no indication of the vein closing out at depth giving room for exploration of the depth extensions.